tahneeames/microarthropod/README.md

-Analysis of richness, abundance, and diversity of micro-arthropods in epiphytic bryophytes and lichens Includes richness and abundance calculations based on raw taxon data and site metadata Also includes shannon diversity for each site
+Analysis of richness, abundance, diversity and community assemblages of microarthropods in epiphytic bryophytes and lichens

-paired t-tests by treatment type,
+Two-way ANOVA for richness, abundance, and Shannon-Weiner diversity
-Kruskal-Wallis multiple comparison test by treatment x epiphyte type PERMANOVA of betadiversity by treatment x epiphyte type Indicator species analyses by Factor, treatment, and epiphyte type
+PERMANOVA and PERMDISP testing betadiversity by treatment x epiphyte type Indicator species analyses by Factor, treatment, and epiphyte type

 Boxplot for richness, abundance, and diversity of epiphytes within treatment variables, augmented with dot plots to show species of epiphytes within epiphyte type

 NMDS for treatment, epiphyte, and treatment x epiphyte

- Code adopted from many places

- https://www.jessecm.org/ for all the in-person help (which was a whole lot, trust me)

- http://geoffreyzahn.com/ for help with the pretty NMDS plots in ggplot2

- http://www.cookbook-r.com/ , https://www.datanovia.com/en/ , and http://www.sthda.com/english for help with the ggplot2 boxplot customization